Kieranheiberg/Photosensor/README.md

 4. Ensure LabJackPython package is installed to virtual enviroment.
 [Run 'pip install LabJack' to install]
 5. Change directory in RunPhotosensor.bat to where Export_csv and Equations are saved

-The OD value returned for each sample is calculated by taking a OD value every 0.1 s for a duration of 1s then finding average.
-The duration and interval of readings are set at 1s and 0.1 s by defualt.
-These lengths can be changed by chnaging value of 'interval' and are set at thh top of Export_csv.py file and can be easily modified by editing code in notepad.
+The OD value returned for each sample is calculated by taking a OD value every 0.1s interval for a total duration of 1s then finding average.
+The duration and interval of readings are set at 1s and 0.1s by default.
+These lengths can be modified by changing value of 'interval' and 'duration' variables at the top of Export_csv.py file.
+Can be easily modified by editing code in notepad.

 # Sensor Setup
 From LED: Red in FIO6, white in GND and make sure screw terminal is tight.